Thursday, July 21, 2022

 Change Your Angle

-If you’re doing a bit of remodeling in your bathroom, you might consider creating an angled shower that places the door in the corner instead of on a side.
+If you’re remodeling your bathroom, you might consider creating an angled shower that places the door in the corner.
 This allows you to gain more room for a swinging door in a smaller bathroom.
 It also adds some architectural interest to your space that sets it apart.

 8 Bathroom Remodeling Don'ts